sparkletown/sparkle/README.md

 # Login to firebase with the account that has access to this project
 npm run firebase login

-# Switch to the 'staging' project in our local configuration (or whichever environment you are developing against)
+# If you are contributing to the Sparkle main code base, switch to the 'staging' project, otherwise switch to 'example-project' or whichever environment you are developing against
 npm run firebase use staging

 # Copy the runtime config locally